Switched Outlet Wiring Diagrams

 Wiring an Outlet to a Switch Loop

 This wiring diagram illustrates adding wiring for a light switch to control an existing receptacle outlet.
 The source is at the outlet and a switch loop is added to a new switch.
-The hot source wire is removed from the receptacle and spliced to the red wire running to the bottom terminal on the switch.
-The black wire from the top terminal on the switch connects to the hot on the receptacle.
+The hot source wire is removed from the receptacle and spliced to the red wire running to the input on the switch.
+The black wire from the switch output connects to the hot on the receptacle.